 The movie centers on a family, visiting the mother's old family vacation home in the countryside of Spain.
 It sounds absolutely beautiful, and it is.
 While there, they learn of the legend of a girl named Melinda, who got lost in a labyrinth near the house, and was never found.
 She is said to help those that get lost in the maze, and as the two teens take their video cameras out to explore the labyrinth, they soon learn that the truth is often far darker than any legend.

 This is another one of those point-of-view, found-footage movies, but this one actually scared the crap out of me, and that isn't easy to do.
 I found this movie wonderful and scary, interesting and beautiful.

 #2: The Cottage (2012)

-The Cottage was an interesting movie to watch, and not at all what I had expected when I chose to watch it.
+The Cottage was an interesting movie to watch, and not at all what I had expected.
 It started out rather dull, and I almost shut it off.
 It felt silly at first.
 I am glad I didn't shut it off, because it got a lot better, and a lot more interesting.
 Apparently, there are two movies by this name, and I haven't seen the other one.
-That is neither here nor there.
+(That is neither here nor there.)